-One of the most iconic parts of Pride in San Francisco is the famous glowing Pink Triangle, which rests high above the City at Twin Peaks as a symbol of pride for many in the LGBTQIA+ community.
-It is illuminated nightly all month with thousands of LED lights courtesy of Illuminate SF.
+One of the most iconic parts of Pride in San Francisco is the famous glowing Pink Triangle, which rests high above the city at Twin Peaks as a symbol of pride for many in the LGBTQIA+ community.
+It is illuminated nightly with thousands of LED lights courtesy of Illuminate SF.

-The emblem of the pink triangle symbolizes pride for many members of the LGBTQI+ community, and its annual installation is an exciting way to kick off Pride 2021 in SF.
+The emblem of the Pink Triangle symbolizes pride for many members of the LGBTQ+ community, and its annual installation is an exciting way to kick off SF Pride each June.

 That being said, it is essential to recognize the symbol’s tragic origins.
 It began as a badge from Nazi concentration camps, used to label and shame gay prisoners.
 Guards routinely used this symbol to single out and torment homosexual male prisoners and many of the survivors were simply sent to prison when the rest of the camps were finally liberated.

 The Pink Triangle website describes it “as a visible yet mute reminder of man’s inhumanity to man” and “an educational tool for all to see.”
 The enormous glowing shape is 200 feet across and can be seen from 20 miles away.